 While Szoboszlai’s skill, vision and ease on the ball are evident for all to see, he also possesses another vital attribute for any young player looking to make it to the top: hard work and determination.

-That has not always been the case, though, and he is grateful to current Gladbach coach Marco Rose for instilling those qualities in him.
+That has not always been the case, though, and he is grateful to current Dortmund coach Rose for instilling those qualities in him.

 Indeed, so important was that lesson to Szoboszlai that he had a permanent reminder tattooed on his left arm: “Talent is given by God.
 But without determination and sacrifice, it's worth nothing”.

 5) Turning point against Napoli

 Yet even then it was a gradual process to transform from a raw youngster into a regular match-winner at senior level.
 Szoboszlai made 16 appearances in the Austrian Bundesliga in 2018/19, nine of which came as a substitute, while he played the full 90 minutes just four times.